python/pythonineducation.org/README.rst

 ``c:\pythonxx\scripts``. e.g. ``py -2 c:\python27\scripts\wok``.

-Alternatively, if you run ``make serve``, wok will build the site, serve the built site on port 8000, and watch for changes.
+Alternatively, if you run ``make serve``, wok will build the site, serve the built site on port 8000, and check for changes.

 Windows users: you ned to run the (extensionless) ``work`` script with the ``--serve`` parameter in ``c:\pythonxx\scripts``. e.g.